2 Causality

 Example 2.2 (A simple DAG) Suppose we have observable random variables \(X\), \(Y\), and \(Z\), and unobservable random variables \(U_X\), \(U_Y\), and \(U_Z\).
 We can draw a diagram:

-Here each node represents a random variable in the population.
+This diagram is called a causal graph or causal diagram.
+Each node represents a random variable in the population.

 In a causal diagram, the directed arrows imply dependence: Example 2.2 implies that \[\begin{align*} Z &= f_Z(U_Z) \\ Y &= f_Y(U_Y) \\ X &= f_X(Y, Z, U_X), \end{align*}\] and the \(U\) variables are drawn from their own joint distribution.
 The form of these functions is unspecified by the diagram: they need not be linear, \(f_X\) need not be separable into components by variable, and so on.